Romanisael: Origins

-Romanisael history and culture is particularly related to other Romani subgroups in Northern Europe such as Kaale, Kalé, Romanichal and Scottish Lowland Romani.
+Romanisael history and culture is particularly related to other Romani subgroups in Northern Europe such as Kaale, Kalé and Romanichal.

 Modern-day Romanisael (Tater) are the descendants of the first Roma who arrived in Scandinavia during the 16th century.
 Most were deportees from Britain to Norway, but small numbers came via Denmark.
-Norwegian and Swedish Romani identify as Romanisæl; this word has origins in the Angloromani word Romanichal.
+Norwegian and Swedish Romani identify as Romanisæl; this word has same origins as the Angloromani word Romanichal.
 Romanichal is the word that Romani in England, the Scottish Border and parts of southern Wales use to identify themselves.

 The Kaale (or Kàlo) are descendants of early Scandinavian Roma who were deported in the 17th century from Sweden proper to Finland.
 The Kaale, however, maintain that their ancestors migrated from Scotland.

 Romanisael in Norway at times have been confused with the indigenous Norwegian Travellers, although they perceive the latter group to be non-Roma by culture and origins.